ballerina-platform/module-ballerinax-mssql.driver/README.md

  ```shell script
      bal build --skip-tests
  ```
-# Contributing to Ballerina
+# Contribute to ballerina
 As an open source project, Ballerina welcomes contributions from the community.

 For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/main/CONTRIBUTING.md).

-# Code of Conduct
+# Code of conduct
-All contributors are encouraged to read the [Ballerina Code of Conduct](https://ballerina.io/code-of-conduct).
+All contributors are encouraged to read the [Ballerina code of conduct](https://ballerina.io/code-of-conduct).

-# Useful Links
+# Useful links
 * Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.